TABLE OF CONTENTS

 • Then, the remote control — point out and talk through the two joysticks (how your thumbs correspond to the multirotor movements…make sure they understand thrust & yaw and pitch & roll) and any key buttons.
 Different models have different transmitters, but make sure to point out all the important stuff, like the Pause button, the RTH button, the photo / video button, any other knobs, etc.

-• Then, the monitor — talk through how you can use different phones and tablets, and some models have built-in screens as well.
+• Then, the viewing device — talk through how you can use different phones and tablets, and some models have built-in screens.
 Talk about flight software, and that today we’ll be using the DJI Fly (or Go 4) app, what the majority of the industry is using right now.

 • Flight Mode Icon — Normal/Position, Tripod/Cine and Sport (Discuss aircraft flight characteristics for each mode)